2025 United States state legislative elections: Party switching

-Seven incumbent state legislators have switched political parties during 2025, four leaving the Democratic Party and three leaving the Republican Party.
+Seven incumbent state legislators switched political parties during 2025, four leaving the Democratic Party and three leaving the Republican Party.
 In March, Daniel Thatcher, a moderate Republican Utah Senator left the party and joined the Utah Forward Party.
 Florida Senate Democratic leader Jason Pizzo announced he was leaving the Democratic Party to become an Independent in April 2025, citing the party's recent decline in power the state.
 He later announced an Independent run for governor of Florida.
 In May, Robin L. Webb, the last remaining rural Democratic member of the Kentucky Senate, left the party and joined the Republican supermajority.
 In June, Maine state senator Rick Bennett left the Republican Party and became an Independent, while simultaneously announcing a bid for governor of the state.
+In August, Maine state representative W. Edward Crockett left the Democratic Party and became an Independent for the same reason.
 In September, Republican Oregon State Representative Cyrus Javadi switched political parties and joined the Democratic supermajority.
 Later in September, South Dakota State Representative Peri Pourier left the Democratic Party and joined the Republican Party.